Luwangel/15-puzzle-vue/README.md

 **Tip:** Type `make help` to see all the available commands.

-Before starting, you should know that this repo is based on [Yarn](https://yarnpkg.com).
+Before starting, you should know that this repository is based on [Yarn](https://yarnpkg.com).
 This is mostly motivated by the usage of workspaces to split the code wisely.

 ### First Installation